Saline Symphony Orchestra Staff

 In 2015, Mrs. Corral started her teaching career in the Hamburg School District in Hamburg, Arkansas teaching kindergarten through fifth grade general music, sixth grade beginning band, and directing the Noble-Allbritton Singers.

-Previously, Mrs. Corral played clarinet with the Saline Symphony Orchestra before stepping in as Interim Conductor.
+Previously, Mrs. Corral played clarinet with the Saline Symphony Orchestra before stepping in as Conductor.
 Mrs. Corral is a member of the National Association for Music Education, Arkansas Education Association, and Feierabend Association for Music Education.
 She also serves as the Technology Chair for the Arkansas Music Educators Association.

 Judy Warner, Concertmaster Violinist